mhansen/graphviz-docs/content/en/docs/attrs/fontname.md

 types:
 - string
 used_by: ENGC
+description: Font used for text
 ---
-Font used for text.
 This very much depends on the output format and, for non-bitmap output such as PostScript or SVG, the availability of the font when the graph is displayed or printed.
 As such, it is best to rely on font faces that are generally available, such as Times-Roman, Helvetica or